tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 produces an empty output.
-This is because what `hGetContents` returns (something of type `String`) is really a *computation that performs I/O as a side effect*, not a regular value, despite what the type says.
+This is because what `hGetContents` returns (something of type `String`) is really a *computation that performs I/O as a side effect*, not a regular value, despite what the type suggests.
 As soon as we evaluate `contents`, or any part of it, those side effects will have to occur.
 But in the example above, due to laziness, any evaluation of `contents` will happen as part of the evaluation of `headLine`, and by the time that happens, the file handle is already